Commands in Blazor Diagram Component

 How to bring the entire diagram into the current viewport using FitToPage command

-The FitToPage command is used to bring the entire diagram (large diagram) into view.
-You can customize the behavior FitToPage command by passing the FitOptions class as parameter.
-If the parameter is null, the entire diagram is fit into the view.
+The FitToPage command is used to bring the entire diagram (including large diagrams) into view.
+You can customize the behavior of the FitToPage command by passing a FitOptions object as a parameter.
+If no parameter is provided, the entire diagram is fit into the view using default settings.

 The following code illustrates how to execute the FitToPage method.